Adiabatic theory of the polaron spectral function: Polaron theory

 The second nonadiabatic correction describes the tunneling of self-trapped polarons.
 The tunneling splitting was first derived by Holstein in Ref.\cite{Holstein}.
 A more comprehensive formula was derived in Ref.\cite{AlexandrovKabanovRay} (see also Ref.\cite{Pasha4}).
 In the adiabatic limit the polaron tunneling is exponentially suppressed, $t_{eff} \propto\sqrt{E_p\omega_0}\exp{(-g^2)} \propto E_p(m/M)^{1/4}\exp{(-const\sqrt{M/m})}$ (see Eq.
 (9) of Ref.\cite{AlexandrovKabanovRay}).

-The second type of solutions preserves translation invariance and represents itinerant band states.
-The deformation around polaron is absent $\varphi_{\mathbf n}=0$ therefore all nonadiabatic corrections to this solution may be described in terms of ordinary perturbation theory and are described by the standard diagram technique, taking into account that $m/M$ is small.
+The second type of solution preserves translation invariance and represents itinerant band states.
+The deformation around the electron is absent $\varphi_{\mathbf n}=0$ therefore all nonadiabatic corrections to this solution may be described in terms of ordinary perturbation theory and are described by the standard diagram technique, taking into account that $m/M$ is small.

-\section{The spectral function.}
+\subsection{The spectral function.}

 As it follows from the previous section the eigenvalues and eigenstates of Hamiltonian (\ref{Ham}) in the adiabatic limit $m/M\to 0$ are determined by the two sets of states.
-The first one is determined by a nonzero vacuum lattice deformation and represents all eigenstates of the Hamiltonian in the presence of this deformation.
-The second set of eigenstates are the eigenstates of the Hamiltonian without any vacuum deformation.
+The first one is determined by a nonzero lattice deformation in the ground state and represents all eigenstates of the Hamiltonian in the presence of this deformation.
+This type of eigenstate corresponds to a isystem with one polaron in the ground state of the grand-canonical Hamiltonian.
+The second set of eigenstates is the eigenstates of the Hamiltonian without any lattice deformation.
+These states describe the empty system and electrons may appear in the system only due to an external perturbation like photoexcitation or due to an injection.
+The parameter which controls the density of carriers is the chemical potential $\mu$.
 The spectral function is defined as \cite{BonchBruevich,AGD}:

 here $G_R({\mathbf k},\omega)$, $G_A({\mathbf k},\omega)$ is the retarded and advanced Green's functions of an electron.
 Using the Lehmann representation the spectral function may be written as\cite{AGD,Mahan,Fetter}: